Lyme disease is caused by bacteria transmitted through the bite of an infected tick.

 Lyme disease was first identified in 1977.
 Many cases, at the time, were reported in children from the town of Lyme, Connecticut, United States.
 Ever since, thousands of cases have been reported across the United States, Canada and Europe.

-In Canada, ticks that can transmit Lyme disease are found in parts of southern Manitoba, Ontario, Québec and British Columbia and parts of New Brunswick and Nova Scotland.
-In Québec, these ticks are concentrated in the Montérégie area.
+In Canada, ticks that can transmit Lyme disease are found in parts of southern Manitoba, Ontario, Québec and British Columbia and parts of New Brunswick and Nova Scotia.

-In Québec, available data confirms the presence of established Borrelia burgdorferi-positive Ixodes scapularis tick populations, particularly in the following areas:
+In Québec, available data confirms the presence of Ixodes scapularis tick populations infected by Borrelia burgdorferi, particularly in the following areas:

-Lyme disease is on the rise in Québec.
+Since 2011, there has been an increase in the number of people with Lyme disease in Québec, as well as the number of people that have contracted the illness in the province.
 The fact that Québec winters are less cold than they used to be partly explains this increase.
 The warmer climate enables the ticks to survive and grow more easily.

 Ticks feed on animal or human blood.
 Before feeding, their size can vary between 1 and 3 mm.
 Ticks can triple in volume when filled with blood, which makes it easier to spot them if bitten.